When the men would not listen to the women.

 “Give her of the fruit of her hands, and let her own works praise her in the gates.”
 (Pro 31:31)

 Let’s go back to consequences that the Biblical men faced when they were mistreating women.
-Both Solomon and many of David’s problems are tied to lack of respect for a woman's worth.
-The conflicts within Davids family is strongly tied to a degrading treatment of women.
+Both Solomon and many of David’s problems are tied to lack of respect for a woman’s worth.
+The conflicts within Davids family are strongly tied to the degrading treatment of women.
 Firstly David took many wives which were against God’s command.
 This taught his sons that women were of less worth which would later have consequences.
-His relationship to Bathsheba had terrible consequences.
+His relationship with Bathsheba had terrible consequences.
 And David’s firstborn violated and raped his half-sister Tamar.
 This was also against God’s law.
 Because of David’s own sin with Bathsheba, it was hard for him to judge and sentence his son and so he did nothing.
 The assault on Tamar and Davids unwillingness to save her honor by punishing her abuser lead to Absalom’s anger and war against his father.
 Even though Absalom was not chosen by God to be king, it does not mean that God looked on the treatment of Tamar lightly.
 Gods law forbid a brother to lie with his half-sister and in the law, it even says that this type of sexual sin is why God removed the Canaanites from the country.
-David’s son's sexual assault on his sister was not something God approved of or regarded lightly at all.
-God allowed Davids actions to have consequences.
+David’s son’s sexual assault on his sister was not something God approved of or regarded lightly at all.
+God allowed Davids’s actions to have consequences.
 And, had not David let his daughter down for the sake of his son, his other son might never have declared war against him.

 Both Solomon and Davids need for many wives was also what lead to many of their problems.
 If they had valued a woman in the same way they did a man, and married the woman God had chosen for them and not all the others, then Bible history might have looked very different.
 The important lesson here is that there are no blessings in degrading women.
 They were blessed for the good they did and they got curses and serious consequences from the wrong things they did.